AROA-DEV/Pi-Parasite/README.md

 ⚠️**Warning: Proof of Concept for Educational Purposes**⚠️

-This README is intended solely for educational purposes and should not be used in production environments or for any commercial applications.
+This project is intended solely for educational purposes and should not be used in production environments or for any commercial applications.
 It represents a proof of concept, and as such, it may contain incomplete, experimental, or potentially unstable code.

 # Pi-Parasite